surifirstpin/biplus_documentation/docs/Reports FLD.md

  To start with **New Analysis** report click on **Reset Visualization**( refresh icon).

 The data in analyse sections is determined by dimensions and measures.
-Using Field Picker, select Dimensions and Measures to retrieve the data.
+Using **Field Picker**, select Dimensions and Measures to retrieve the data.
 In BiPlus A dimension is derived as group of data and Measures are derived as information about group of data.

  > **Note :** All the dimensions in Biplus appears in Grey colour and all the measures appears in Orange colour in your data table.